WarPigs1602/ircbot-python/README.md

 Notes:
 - `!help`, `!echo`, and `!mydartstats` are sent as NOTICE to the requesting user.
-- On the first foreground start with a configured database but no admin user, the bot asks in the terminal for an initial `ident@host` and password.
+- If no admin user exists yet, the bot asks in the terminal for an initial `ident@host` and password before a foreground run and also before `--start` / `--restart`.
-- Administrative commands only work in a private message to the bot and require `!admin login <password>` from the matching `ident@host` first.
+- Administrative commands only work in a private message to the bot and must be sent without the normal command prefix.
+- Admin rights require `login <password>` from the matching `ident@host` first.
-- New users default to the non-admin `user` role; channel rights can be assigned per role or per user and are applied automatically when the matching user joins a channel.
+- New users default to the non-admin `user` role; channel rights can be assigned per role or per user and are only applied while the matching user is logged in.
+- If multiple rights are configured for the same channel, the bot only applies the highest supported mode.
 - Supported member modes are limited to what the IRC server advertises via `005 PREFIX=...`.
 - If `!dart` has no argument, the caller nickname is used.
 - `!lag` measures latency in nanoseconds and displays a readable millisecond value (for sub-millisecond latency as decimal, e.g. `0.123 ms`) plus raw `ns` in parentheses.